PanUtils/pantools-qc-pipeline/README.md

 ```

 By default, the pipeline assumes the genome and annotation files match alphabetically.
-If this is not the case, a *data.tsv* file needs to be provided in the *config/* directory
+If this is not the case, a *tsv* file needs to be provided in the config
 with the file names or paths of the matching files.
 For example:
 ```tsv
 genome                  annotation